 Securities regulator issues warning over bitcoin ATMs & threatens prosecution

-The statement was in response to the introduction in Québec of ATM machines at a retail location that accepts cash and sell bitcoins.
+The statement was in response to the introduction in Québec of ATM machines at a retail location that accepts cash and sell Bitcoin.

-The Authorité said that bitcoin and other digital currencies, also known as crypto currencies, are not covered by the financial services compensation fund or the deposit insurance fund and warned Canadians that they may lose money from bitcoin.
+The Autorité said that bitcoin and other digital currencies, also known as crypto currencies, are not covered by the financial services compensation fund or the deposit insurance fund and warned Canadians that they may lose money from Bitcoin.

-The Authorité referred to the bulletin issued several months ago from the Banque de France which warned, inter alia, of the money laundering and terrorist financing dangers of bitcoin and other virtual currencies as a result of its anonymity.
+The Autorité referred to the bulletin issued several months ago from the Banque de France which warned, inter alia, of the money laundering and terrorist financing dangers of Bitcoin and other virtual currencies as a result of its anonymity.